-There are several programs to try to unite the Nukak with other indigenous groups in order to protect their culture and provide them with additional advocates for their rights and land.
-The Tukano is a large well known group in the Amazon region, and many Tukano in Brazil and Colombia are actively involved in arts and crafts production
+There are several programmes to try to unite the Nukak with other indigenous peoples in order to protect their culture and provide them with additional advocates for their rights and land.
+The Tukano is a large well-known group in the Amazon region, and many Tukano in Brazil and Colombia are actively involved in arts and crafts production.

-The Nukak-Maku, Guyabero, Sikuani, and Tucano peoples continue to be the victims of deep discrimination and marginalisation characterised by physical, social, cultural, economic, and political processes and trends which they hold responsible for the genocide of their populations.
-Examples of such trends, according to them, include the detrimental impacts of the Free Trade Agreement (FTTA or TLC), the war on terror, issues relating to intellectual property which threaten to deny them access to the biological diversity and natural resources found within their territories, and foreign diseases brought by outside colonists to which their communities have no immunity (ONIC, May 2006, CRIDEC, October 2006).
+The Nukak-Makú, Guyabero, Sikuani, and Tucano peoples continue to be the victims of deep discrimination and marginalization.
+Challenges include the detrimental impacts of various free trade agreements, the protracted civil conflict and subsequent unrest, issues relating to intellectual property which threaten to deny them access to the biological diversity and natural resources found within their territories, and foreign diseases brought by outside colonists to which their communities have no immunity.

-In 1985 there were approximately 1,200 people belonging to these indigenous groups and in 20 years their numbers have dwindled to less than 500 people.
-There are now currently only 255 surviving Nukak-Maku in Colombia (ONIC, 2006).
-Mass displacement caused by the arbitrary occupation of their ancestral lands by illegal armed groups, drug trafficking, indiscriminate aerial fumigations funded by Plan Colombia, state and private capital-led development and mega-projects, together with violence and murders against their leaders and communities, committed mainly by the same illegal armed actors, are additional driving factors behind their pending disappearance (ONIC, May 2006).
-This is especially since these activities have destroyed the local economy which was focused mainly on fishing, hunting and bartering.
+In 1985 there were approximately 1,200 people belonging to these indigenous peoples and since then their numbers have drastically dwindled.
+There are now currently only 255 surviving Nukak-Makú in Colombia.
+Mass displacement caused by the arbitrary occupation of their ancestral lands by illegal armed groups, drug trafficking, indiscriminate aerial fumigations funded by Plan Colombia, state and private capital-led development and mega-projects, together with violence and murders against their leaders and communities, committed mainly by the same illegal armed actors, are additional driving factors behind their pending disappearance.
+This is especially the case since these activities have destroyed the local economy which was focused mainly on fishing, hunting and bartering.

 Minorities and indigenous peoples in